 Warranties are almost always an important consideration in the buying process.
 Whether you're buying a new car, new tires, or a new stereo, smart buying is knowing what kind of protection you have on your purchase should the product prematurely malfunction.

 Buying lighting is no different, especially these days when more and more buildings are switching to long-life lighting.
-When you make that purchase, you want to know for sure that your lighting will last you as long as the manufacturer says it will.
+When you make that purchase, you want to know for sure that your lighting will last as long as the manufacturer says it will.

 But malfunctions happen from time to time.
 So how can you find that security?